R4YLx/mcu-db/README.md

 # MCU-DB

 Learning React TS by building a wiki of MCU movies and shows.
-The API is from [Marcelo Augusto](https://github.com/AugustoMarcelo/mcuapi)
+The API is from [Marcelo Augusto](https://github.com/AugustoMarcelo/mcuapi).
+Thanks for the awesome API!

 Started with Mobile First and working on customizing for larger screens.
 Soon to be integrated with Tanstack Query.